Last updated on May 2nd, 2023 at 01:42 pm

-Being intentional about how you park your trailer as well as if your hitch is accessible by others is a step you can take to prevent such theft.
+Being intentional about how you park your trailer as well as if your hitch is accessible to others is a step you can take to prevent such theft.
 You can buy a specific trailer hitch lock to put on the front hitch that will keep others from being able to hook up to your trailer, or you can park your car directly in front of your hitch.

-Consider A Tire Boot
+6. Consider A Tire Boot

 If a tire hitch isn’t a good option for whatever reason, you can consider a tire boot.
-Tire boots work just like the ones you see for frequent parking ticket offenders (not that I’d know anything about that) and prevent thieves from being able to move your RV at all.
+Tire boots work just like the ones you see for frequent parking ticket offenders (not that I’d know anything about that), and prevent thieves from being able to move your RV at all.

-Keep a Low Profile
+7. Keep a Low Profile

-Make Sure Your Storage Location Is Secure
+8. Make Sure Your Storage Location Is Secure

-Choosing a storage facility that is secure, has video surveillance, and has good reviews can be the difference between a stolen RV and using your RV for next season.
-Another thought is when parking your RV in or around your home always make sure to account for where your RV is and if it’s easily accessible by others.
+Choosing a secure storage facility with video surveillance and good reviews can be the difference between a stolen RV and using your RV for the next camping season.
+Another thought is when parking your RV in or around your home, always make sure to account for where your RV is and if it’s easily accessible by others.

 Traveling in an RV is overall very safe and allows you to take your adventure wherever the wind blows.
-Without added security measures, you could be leaving your RV open for an easy break in from thieves.
-Make sure to take your time to plan accordingly and take necessary steps to secure your rig for your future trip as well as for storage.
-RVing around the country is an amazing adventure and with added security measures, you will be creating memories that last a lifetime.
+Without added security measures, you may be leaving your RV open for an easy break-in, but rest assured, there are plenty of things you can do to help keep thieves at bay.
+Taking your time to plan accordingly and put the necessary steps in place for tightening the security of your rig is essential.